R-aryan/Image_Classification_VGG16/README.md

 # Image Classification Using VGG16

-One of the basic image classification problems (i.e Cat VS Dogs Classification problem ) I did by implementing VGG16 Network from scratch as well as using transfer learning.
+One of the basic image classification problems (i.e Cat VS Dogs Classification problem ) I did by implementing VGG16 Network from scratch as well as using transfer learning in keras as well as in pytorch.

 For detailed explanation regarding VGG16 Click below